 Over promise, under deliver, or something like that.

-This is one of those books that I have heard about my entire life and meant to read for. . .ever.
+Gift from the Sea is one of those books that I have heard about my entire life and meant to read for. . .ever.
 But somehow I’d just never gotten around to it, so when it got recommended in the latest round of Tell Me What to Read, it was an obvious choice.

 Just before I went to NYC, I downloaded the audio version and was surprised to see how short it was.
 It was three parts, with each part running only about 45 minutes.
 Listening on double speed, that made for just over an hour of listening.